sawyerDeveloper/ai-calculator/README.md

 I created a data structure/algorithm based on the concept of a MODEM(Modulate/Demodulate).

 The complex data stream is stored and processed and then broken down into a simpler datatype after muxing like the foundational technology in LLM's and compilers.
+Every computer has an embedded LLM called a Math Coprocessor and I am leveraging that to chat with.

 It is also fun to make a calculator.

+It has a backend using the latest Expo API Routes and connects to a MongoDB database for storing calculations.

 ## Get started

 1. Install dependencies

    ```bash
    npm install
    ```
+2. Database Setup

+   Get setup with Atlas (MongoDB) https://www.mongodb.com/cloud/atlas/register free cluster.
+   Fill out the .env.example with your connection string and rename it to ```.env```.
+   Create a database called 'calculator' and a collection called 'calculations'.

-2. Start the app
+3. Start the app

    ```bash
     npx expo start
    ```
-3. Choose the platform
+4. Choose the platform

    Press w for web